Suicide in South Korea: Economy

 In 1997 and 1998, the 1997 Asian financial crisis hit South Korea.
 During and after the economic recession of 1998, South Korea experienced a sharp economic recession of −6.9% and a surge of unemployment rate of 7.0%.
 A study has shown that this economic downfall had a strong correlation with an increase in suicide rates.
 Increase in unemployment and higher divorce rate during the economic downturn lead to clinical depression, which is a common factor that leads to suicide.
 Moreover, according to the sociologist Durkheim, economic downfall disturbs the social standing of an individual, meaning that the individual's demands and expectations can no longer be met.
 A person who cannot readjust to the deprived social order caused by economic downfall is more likely to die by suicide.

 Analyzing the suicides up to 2003, Park and Lester note that unemployment is a major factor of high suicide rate.
 In South Korea, it has been the traditional duty of children to take care of their parents.
 However, as "cultural tradition of filial obligation is not congruent with the increasingly competitive, specialized labor market of the modern era", the elderly may seek to die by suicide so as to lessen the burden on their children.

 Mental illness

 In South Korea, mental illness is taboo, even within a family.
 Over 90% of suicide victims could be diagnosed with a mental disorder, but only 15% of them received proper treatment.
-Over two million people suffer from depression annually in South Korea, but only 15,000 choose to receive regular treatment.
+Over two million people have depression annually in South Korea, but only 15,000 choose to receive regular treatment.
 Because mental illnesses are looked down upon in Korean society, families often discourage those with mental illnesses from seeking treatment.
 Since there is such a strong negative stigma on the treatment of mental illnesses, many symptoms go unnoticed and can lead to many irrational decisions including suicide.
 Alcohol is often used to self-medicate, and a significant percentage of attempted suicides occur while drunk.